-Soundiiz (Web) – Free to transfer one album or playlist at a time, $4.5 to transfer your entire collection
+Soundiiz (Web) – Free to transfer one playlist at a time, $4.5 to transfer your entire collection

-One of the prime reasons I’m include thing service is support for JioSaavn – a popular music streaming service in India.
+One of the prime reasons I’m including thing service is support for JioSaavn – a popular music streaming service in India.

-That being said, the service provides a handy dashboard that shows the library of all of your connected services.
-So it’s mighty easy for you to transfer song, albums, and playlists to another service.
+The service provides a handy dashboard that shows the library of all of your connected services.
+So it’s mighty easy for you to transfer songs, albums, and playlists to another service.

-What’s more, in the premium tier, Soundiiz allows you to schedule sync between playlist of two different music service.
+What’s more, in the premium tier, Soundiiz allows you to schedule sync between playlists of two different music services.
 That way, you can enjoy a continuously updated/live playlist of one service in the primary music streaming app you use.